Psychology Post-Doctoral Fellowship

-Like the general post-doc, the Outreach/Prevention Post-Doc position fulfills licensure requirements for supervised clinical experience in the Commonwealth of Pennsylvania.
-Applicants who anticipate seeking licensure in other states are encouraged to review the applicable state requirements and make them known to the Post-Doctoral Coordinator at the time of application.
+As with the general positions, the Outreach/Prevention Specialization fulfills licensure requirements for supervised clinical experience in the Commonwealth of Pennsylvania.
+Applicants who anticipate seeking licensure in other states are encouraged to review the applicable state requirements and make them known to the Post-Doctoral Coordinator at or before the time of application.

 Training includes supervision of individual psychotherapy cases with a staff licensed psychologist for two hours weekly.
 Additional supervision is provided as needed for all other clinical and programmatic services.
 The post-docs meet as a cohort weekly for a case consultation group facilitated by a senior staff clinician.
 Meetings every two weeks with the post-doc coordinator include discussion of administrative issues as well as focusing on developing a professional identity as a psychologist in a university counseling setting.

 Applicants for the 2018-19 post-doctoral fellowship must provide documentation that they have completed, or are on track to complete, their APA-accredited doctoral internship and doctorate in counseling or clinical psychology from an APA-accredited program by August 1, 2018.
 Strong preference is given to candidates with clinical experience and demonstrated commitment to working in university counseling, particularly within a multicultural and social justice framework.
 Experience providing outreach and prevention services within a diverse community is highly desirable as well.

-The post-doctoral fellowship for 2018-19 begins on Wednesday, August 1, 2019 and ends Wednesday, July 31, 2019.
-CAPS offer a competitive stipend and benefits, including fully paid health insurance, fifteen days paid vacation,* and five days paid time off for professional development activities, and paid sick leave.* The current stipend for 2017-18 is $47,476 and is subject to periodic cost-of-living increases.
-Review of applications will begin in mid-January of 2018 and continue until the positions are filled.
+The post-doctoral fellowship for 2019-20 begins on Thursday, August 1, 2019 and ends Friday, July 31, 2020.
+CAPS offer a competitive stipend and benefits, including fully paid health insurance, fifteen days paid vacation,* and five days paid time off for professional development activities, and paid sick leave.* The current annual stipend for 2017-18 is $48,432 and is subject to periodic cost-of-living increases.